Intercontinental and transoceanic fixed links: Europe to Asia

 The Turkish Straits are the channel between European Turkey and Asian Turkey and consist of the (from south to north) the Dardanelles, the Sea of Marmara and the Bosphorus.
-Also the border between Europe and Asia runs along the Kerch Strait.

 The Bosphorus

 Three suspension bridges cross the Bosphorus.
 The first of these, the Bosphorus Bridge, is 1074 m long and was completed in 1973.
 The second, named Fatih Sultan Mehmet (Bosporus II) Bridge, is 1090 m long, and was completed in 1988 about 5 km north of the first bridge.
 The Bosphorus Bridge forms part of the O1 Motorway, while the Fatih Sultan Mehmet Bridge forms part of the Trans-European Motorway.

 Construction of a third suspension bridge, the Yavuz Sultan Selim Bridge, began on May 29, 2013; it was opened to traffic on August 26, 2016.
 The bridge was built near the northern end of the Bosporus, between the villages of Garipçe on the European side and Poyrazköy on the Asian side.
 It is part of the "Northern Marmara Motorway", which will be further integrated with the existing Black Sea Coastal Highway, and will allow transit traffic to bypass city traffic.

 The Marmaray project, featuring a 13.7 km long undersea railway tunnel, opened on 29 October 2013.
 Approximately 1400 m of the tunnel runs under the strait, at a depth of about 55 m.

 An undersea water supply tunnel with a length of 5551 m, named the Bosporus Water Tunnel, was constructed in 2012 to transfer water from the Melen Creek in Düzce Province (to the east of the Bosporus strait, in northwestern Anatolia) to the European side of Istanbul, a distance of 185 km.

 The Eurasia Tunnel is a road tunnel between Kazlicesme and Goztepe, which began construction in February 2011 and opened to traffic on 21 December 2016.
 The Great Istanbul Tunnel, a proposed undersea road and railway tunnel, will connect Şişli and Beykoz districts.